-As of June 30, 2020 in the opinion of the CSA Administration, there are no outstanding matters which would have a significant effect of the financial position of the CSA.
+As of June 30, 2021 in the opinion of the CSA Administration, there are no outstanding matters which would have a significant effect of the financial position of the CSA.

-NOTE 7: SUBSEQUENT EVENTS
+NOTE 7: RISKS AND UNCERTAINTIES

-Management has evaluated subsequent events through December 30, 2020, which is the date the financial statements were available to be issued.
-During March 2020, a global pandemic was declared by the World Health Organization related to the rapidly growing outbreak of a novel strain of coronavirus (COVID-19).
-The pandemic has significantly impacted the economic conditions in the U.S., accelerating through the rest of 2020, as federal, state, and local government react to the public health crisis, creating significant uncertainties in the U.S. economy.
+During March 2020, a global pandemic was declared by the World Health Organization related to the rapidly growing outbreak of a novel strain of coronavirus (COVID- 19).
+The pandemic has significantly impacted the economic conditions in the U.S., accelerating through the rest of 2020 and 2021, as federal, state, and local government react to the public health crisis, creating significant uncertainties in the U.S. economy.
 These uncertainties could negatively impact the CSA's operations and financial results.